How to Get Dried Glue Off Painted Wood?

 • Continue rubbing the area until you see the glue dissolving

-• If the glue is too stubborn let the rag sit on the area for 2-3 minutes and rub again
+• If the glue is too stubborn let the rag sit on the area for 2-3 minutes and rub it again

 Keep in mind that if you need to remove bits of dried paint, clear finishes, lacquer, shellac, and polyurethane finishes, denatured alcohol can work better instead of isopropyl alcohol.